subsquid/docs/docs/archives/substrate/batch-api.md

 ---
-sidebar_position: 30
+sidebar_position: 10
 title: Batch API
 description: API for batch access
 ---

 # Batch API

-The Archive Batch API is a single `graphql` endpoint served by the `substrate-gateway` service.
-The list of public endpoints for major Substrate chains is available at the [Aquarium page](https://app.subsquid.io/archives), (the `Data Source URL` field).
-Use [GraphQL Console](https://graphql-console.subsquid.io/) for a live playground and the GraphQL introspection.
+The Archive Batch API is a single GraphQL endpoint served by the `substrate-gateway` service.
+The list of public endpoints for major Substrate chains is available from the [Archive registry](/archives/overview/#archive-registry).
+Visit `https://graphql-console.subsquid.io/?graphql_api=<your_endpoint_url>` for a live playground and GraphQL introspection.

 ## Batch query